lmc2179/lmc2179.github.io/drafts/multiplicative.md

 # Why would we use a log transform in regression?
 Multiplicative models and time series decompositions

 *TL;DR - Sometimes, analysts will recommend a log transformation of the outcome variable to "make the residuals look normal".
 Sometimes, this is just papering other issues, but sometimes this kind of transformation genuinely produces a better fitting model.
 In what cases does this happen?
-Why does the log transformation work the way it does?
-Case studies from experiment analysis and Time Series Decomposition.*
+Why does the log transformation work the way it does?*

 https://xkcd.com/451/